SleepHeader/BinderListenerMap-/README.md

-# BinderListenerMap-
+# BinderListenerMap

-## A sample to use binder register callback
+* A sample to use binder register callback

-## Support multiply client register callback
+* Support multiply client register callback